johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["polygon"]} buffer={8} /> }}

 This is a simple polygon layer with no differentiating types or classes.
-Water bodies are filtered and simplified according to scale - only oceans and very large lakes are shown at the lowest zoom levels, while smaller and smaller lakes and ponds appear as you zoom in.
+The tileset filters and simplifies water bodies according to scale.
+It only shows oceans and large lakes at the lowest zoom levels, while smaller and smaller lakes and ponds appear as you zoom in.

 Water polygons sometimes have overlapping pieces with each other, so avoiding CartoCSS styles such as `polygon-opacity` and most `polygon-comp-op` values is recommended.
 Instead, use the style-level properties `opacity` and `comp-op`.